 We consider all highly liquid investments with an original maturity of three months or less to be cash equivalents.

 Restricted cash and cash equivalents consist of funds that are contractually or legally restricted as to usage or withdrawal and have been presented separately from cash and cash equivalents on our Consolidated Balance Sheets.

-Trade and other receivables and contract assets are reported net of any current expected credit losses.
+Accounts and other receivables are reported net of any current expected credit losses.
 Current expected credit losses consider the risk of loss based on past events, current conditions and reasonable and supportable forecasts.
-A counterparty’s ability to pay is assessed through a credit review process that considers payment terms, the counterparty’s established credit rating or our assessment of the counterparty’s credit worthiness, contract terms, payment status and other risks or available financial assurances.
+A counterparty’s ability to pay is assessed through a credit review process that considers payment terms, the counterparty’s established credit rating or our assessment of the counterparty’s credit worthiness, contract terms, payment status, and other risks or available financial assurances.
 Adjustments to current expected credit losses are recorded in general and administrative expense in our Consolidated Statements of Income.
-As of December 31, 2022 and 2021, we had current expected credit losses of zero and $5 million, respectively, on our trade and other receivables, and as of both December 31, 2022 and 2021, we had current expected credit losses of zero on our non-current contract assets.
+As of both December 31, 2021 and 2020, we had current expected credit losses on our accounts and other receivables of $5 million.

 LNG and natural gas inventory are recorded at the lower of weighted average cost and net realizable value.
 Materials and other inventory are recorded at the lower of cost and net realizable value.
-Inventory is charged to expense when sold, or for certain qualifying costs, capitalized to property, plant and equipment when issued, primarily using the weighted average method.
+Inventory is charged to expense when sold, or capitalized to property, plant and equipment when issued, primarily using the weighted average method.

 Property, Plant and Equipment